indutny/blog.ng/src/e.uv-link-t.md

 [gypkg][14] is recommended to be used when embedding `uv_link_t` in the C project.
-There are not too many source files to put into a `Makefile` or some other build file, but the convenience that [gypkg][14] provides pays off very soon!
+There are not too many source files to put into a `Makefile` or some other build file, but the convenience that [gypkg][14] provides, pays off very quickly!

 ### Installation (node.js v6 is required):